Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/README.md

 ## Showcase

-* A copy of the project in PPT form can also be viewed: [AtliQ Hardware Financial Analytics Project.pdf]() is available.
+* A copy of the project in PDF form can also be viewed: [AtliQ Hardware SQL AdHoc Financial Analytics.pdf](https://github.com/Avinashturkar/sql/blob/main/SQL%20AdHoc%20Financial%20Analytics.pdf) is available.

 ## LinkedIn